Mount Cook Airline: Postwar history

 In June 2001, Air New Zealand Group added extra capacity on domestic routes by introducing four BAe 146s to supplement the ATRs.
 These aircraft were taken from the failed Qantas New Zealand franchise.
 A temporary measure, they retired the following year after six extra Boeing 737-300s were added to the mainline fleet.

-Air New Zealand purchased part of the Mount Cook Group in the 1980s after Henry Wigley's death, increased to 30% on 5 December 1983, then another 47% in October 1985 after gaining approval on 18 July that year; and the remainder on 18 April 1991.
+Air New Zealand purchased part of the Mount Cook Group in the 1980s after Henry Wigley's death.
+This increased to 30% on 5 December 1983, then another 47% in October 1985 after gaining approval on 18 July that year; and the remainder on 18 April 1991.
+After this final purchase Mount Cook became a subsidiary of Air New Zealand.
 On 9 December 2019, the airline was merged into the mainline Air New Zealand fleet and ceased to exist.

 Mount Cook Airline had 378 employees (as at March 2007).

 Destinations

 Mount Cook Airline served the following routes in New Zealand at its closure:

 Former destinations

 Over the years Mount Cook Airline served many destinations throughout New Zealand, including:

-Alexandra, Blenheim, Chatham Islands, Cromwell, Great Barrier Island, Greymouth, Hokitika, Kerikeri, Kaikohe, Kawau Island, Milford Sound, Mount Cook Village, Oamaru, Paihia, Stewart Island / Rakiura, Taupo, Te Anau, Timaru, Twizel, Waiheke Island, Wanaka and Westport.
+Alexandra, Blenheim, Chatham Islands, Cromwell, Great Barrier Island, Greymouth, Hokitika, Kerikeri, Kaikohe, Kawau Island, Milford Sound, Mount Cook Village, Oamaru, Paihia, Stewart Island / Rakiura, Taupō, Te Anau, Timaru, Twizel, Waiheke Island, Wānaka and Westport.